 They have few personal or business connections outside of the religion.
 Their contacts cement them into the belief system.
 They have a high level of exposure to mind control tactics.
 This makes them more susceptible to extreme beliefs.
 Religious media occupy much of their time, reinforcing harmful programming.

 Because of their enthusiasm, they can be powerful advocates for the truth if you can get them to see the facts.
 This takes an investment of time, but it is possible.
 We use a process called an unconventional approach to save the believer.

 3) Hardline Devotees Attend more than one meeting weekly and take advanced courses in the sect.
 They identify strongly with the belief system.
 Their identity is fused with the religious sect.

 4) Extremists often become leaders if they are charismatic.
 These people lead or inspire others to commit violence in the name of their God.

-It is common for extremists to be involved in promoting conspiracies and lies daily.
+It is common for extremists to promote conspiracies and lies daily.
 They study and listen to radio and TV programs, reinforcing their beliefs.
 The cult becomes their identity.
-People like Jim Jones, Jim, and Tammy Baker, exemplify religious extremists.
+People like Jim Jones, Jim, and Tammy Baker exemplify religious extremists.

 The need to believe overrides any argument or fact that threatens their worldview; their religion programs them to reject any idea that threatens their worldview.
 You will waste your time trying to point out factual and logical errors.
 All this does is create conflict.
 There’s a better way to win them over.